KevinEduardoKarl/kevineduardokarl.github.io/_pages/about.md

   image: "/images/newperu.jpg"
 ---

-I'm a data and research analyst who excels at exploratory analysis, machine learning, and data visualizations.
-I have broad experience in quantitative and qualitative research in a number of domains, including; urban policy, climate change, healthcare and agriculture.
+I'm a data and research analyst who excels at exploratory analysis, data visualizations, and machine learning.
+I have broad experience in quantitative and qualitative research in a number of domains, including but not limited to; urban policy, climate change, healthcare and agriculture.
 As a former organic farmer, I am a practitioner at heart with a strong desire to make a positive, real world impact.
+My hobbies include writing and producing music, gardening, and cooking.